- CrustLab /

 How Is Blockchain Different from Traditional Database Models?

 Like a conventional database, blockchain can be used to store all kinds of information or data types including binary files, transactional data, text files, and media files.
+Traditional systems rely on centralized control for data management, which can limit decentralization and transparency.
 However, blockchains differ from traditional database systems in the way they store and manage data.
 Some of these blockchain characteristics and key differences are highlighted below.

 Structure